yangyan92/Deep-ADMM-Net/README.md

 1.For testing the trained network

 1).
-Load trained network with different stages in Basic_ADMM_Net_rec.m
+Load trained network with different stages in main_ADMM_Net_test.m

    The models in './net/network_20' are trained from 100 real MR trainging images with 20% sampling rate.
    The models in './net/network_30' are trained from 100 real MR trainging images with 30% sampling rate.

    If you apply these networks to  reconstruct of other MR images, it is best to re-train the models.

 2).
-Load trained sampling pattern with different sampling ratios in Basic_ADMM_Net_rec.m
+Load trained sampling pattern with different sampling ratios in main_ADMM_Net_test.m

    The mask in './mask/mask_20' is a pseudo radial sampling patterns with 20% sampling rate.

 3).
-Load test image  in Basic_ADMM_Net_rec.m
+Load test image  in main_ADMM_Net_test.m

    The images in './data/Brain_data' are real-valued brain MR images.
    The images in './data/Chest_data' are 50 real-valued chest MR testing images in our paper.

 4).
-Network setting is in  './config.m '.
+Network setting is in  'config.m '.

 5).
-To test our ADMM-Net, run './Basic_ADMM_Net_rec.m'
+To test our ADMM-Net, run 'main_ADMM_Net_test.m'